This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Every single time you hit the road, do a walk-around.
 It takes 15 minutes and can save you thousands.
 No excuses.

 Tires: Check pressure with a quality gauge (not the built-in ones at gas stations — they're notoriously inaccurate).
 Your tire pressure should match the manufacturer's recommendation on the sidewall or in your owner's manual, and always check when tires are cold.
 Look for cracks, bulges, uneven wear, and objects embedded in the tread.
-A good tire pressure monitoring system (TPMS) like the EEZTire or TST runs about $150-$300 and is worth every penny.
+A tire pressure monitoring system (TPMS) typically runs in the $150–$300 range depending on the brand and configuration — check current listings before you buy, as pricing shifts often.

 Lights and signals: Have someone stand outside while you cycle through headlights, turn signals, brake lights, running lights, and clearance lights.
 Replace burned-out bulbs before you leave — a pack of replacement bulbs costs $10–$20 and keeps you legal.